Deeside: Landmarks

 The most striking landmark in Deeside is the fixed cable-stayed bridge, which was opened by Queen Elizabeth II in 1998.
 The bridge is known as the Flintshire Bridge but is commonly referred to by locals as the "New Bridge".
 The industrial park has been used as the base and the service area of the Wales Rally GB every year since 2013.

+Deeside Power Station and grid services

+Deeside Power Station opened in 1994.
+It is located on Deeside Industrial Park.
+In 2020–21, the site was repurposed to support the UK’s National Grid.
+It now provides inertial response and reactive power to help enhance the Grid's resilience/stability.

+Deeside's Power Station is the first gas-fired power station in the UK to be used in this way.

 Local media

 Television

 The Deeside area is covered by both the Moel-y-Parc and the Winter Hill transmitters.
 The area receives BBC Wales and BBC North West and ITV Wales and ITV Granada although the North West services generally do not provide news coverage of events on the Welsh side of the border.

 Radio

-Local radio stations include Capital North West & Wales, Chester's Dee Radio, BBC Radio Merseyside and Radio City.
+Local radio stations include Capital North West & Wales, Chester's Dee Radio, BBC Radio Merseyside, Hits Radio Liverpool and In Demand Radio.

 Newspapers

 There are three main newspapers for Deeside: these are The Evening Leader, a Deeside edition of the Chester Chronicle and a Deeside edition of the Chester and District Standard.